nasa/cumulus-orca/graphql/README.md

     it may be beneficial to apply GraphQL decorators at the entity layer.
     Since this means that GraphQL will return these entities, make sure they do not contain any fields that clients should not see.
+  - `resolvers` should catch and convert any exceptions to `dataTypes`.
+    When returning an `ExceptionStrawberryType` there should always be a `message` property with a human-friendly explanation of the error.
 - `resolvers` are called by `queries` or `mutations`.
 - `queries` and `mutations` are standard GraphQL components, mapped to in the `graphql` package.
 - `graphql` is run via the `webserver` package.